pizza alla carbonara

 But the truth is, since 2006 when I was still dwelling in my 500 ft² apartment in Hell’s Kitchen the-Midtown-nightmare, all I had my eyes set on was to move into a renovated loft (LOFT!) situated in the newly-hipster town across the river – Williamsburg.
 Yes, the other boroughs.
 You see, because New Yorker wears their address as part of their identities, and 55 Berry Street Williamsburg was humming to me on a very seductive tune.
 The too-cool-for-schools, the hipsters walking a designer stroller and an adopted pit bull, the vintage-bikers on the Williamsburg bridge cruising into sunsets, the L-Train patrons with awesome tattoos and really cool hats… I… I could be those.
 But instead, I somehow moved across the wrong river and ended up riding the PATH in a very floppy scene for two years and now, this dump.
 I dunno.
 Shoot me an email if you’ve got any idea what happened.

 And as if to rub salt on my wound, Williamsburg seemed to have retaliated by… just getting better and better!
 News of non-stop, cooler-than-the-one-before restaurants, markets, fairs and bakeries are springing up like weeds in the past few years and mercilessly stinging my sore heart.
 Among which is my newest obsession, Forcella Eatery, that started in Williamsburg and now has two other locations in Manhattan, known for their now listen… PAR-FRIED PIZZA DOUGH.
 OK, that was 2011 I KNOW I’m slow but did you hear?
 PAR-FRIED!
 As excitingly as that makes my blood jitters, I’m not going to expect anyone as crazy as to wanting to do that at home.
 Instead, I’m gonna focus on an adaptation of the OTHER signature – the carbonara pizza, a crusty and puffy pizza dough that’s bar-baked in the hot oven until almost done, then poured with a layer of Parmigiano and black pepper infested custard and baked until it’s just beginning to set but still runny and creamy.
 Soft, eggy and cheesy with crispy, lardy guanciale bits on top, tasting like my ultimate hispter-dream.
+Maybe I should start up a pizza store myself with this pizza as the main attraction!
+My friend said to me “do it!
+You could get a great POS for your pizza shop“.
+But I’m still not sold.
+I will have to wait and see.
 It is only served as their brunch menu on weekends as appropriately so, and it will be on the top of my list of things to hit the day I move to Williamsburg.
 Yeah sure it’ll happen… some day…

 Makes: 2 medium pizzas, or 3 small pizza